Photo: Competitors in Somerset ASA 2017 Synchro Championships with their awards.

 Georgina Coombs of Bristol Central Synchro firstname.lastname@example.org

-The South West Region Skills event (qualifier for the National Skills in July) is being held in Plymouth on Saturday 12 May 2018.
+The South West Region Skills event (qualifier for the National Skills in July) was held in Plymouth on Saturday 12 May 2018.

 There are four levels of English artistic swimming competition